-At December 31, 2011 and 2010 there were 50 and 160 individual securities in a continuous unrealized loss position for less than twelve months and 71 and 84 individual securities in a continuous unrealized loss position for greater than twelve months, respectively.
+At December 31, 2012 and 2011 there were 29 and 50 individual securities in a continuous unrealized loss position for less than twelve months and 21 and 71 individual securities in a continuous unrealized loss position for greater than twelve months, respectively.

-There are 121 and 244 positions that are considered temporarily impaired as of December 31, 2011 and 2010, respectively.
-The Company reviews its position quarterly and has asserted that at December 31, 2011 and 2010, the declines outlined in the above table represent temporary declines and the Company does not intend to sell and does not believe they will be required to sell these securities before recovery of their cost basis, which may be at maturity.
+The Company reviews its position quarterly and has asserted that at December 31, 2012 and 2011, the declines outlined in the above table represent temporary declines and the Company does not intend to sell and does not believe they will be required to sell these securities before recovery of their cost basis, which may be at maturity.
 The Company has concluded that any impairment of its investment securities portfolio is not other than temporary but is the result of interest rate changes that are not expected to result in the noncollection of principal and interest during the period.

-The amortized cost and fair value of debt securities at December 31, 2011, by contractual maturity, are shown below.
+The amortized cost and fair value of debt securities at December 31, 2012, by contractual maturity, are shown below.
 Expected maturities may differ from contractual maturities since borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.

-(In Thousands) Available for Sale Held to Maturity A Amortized Fair Cost Value Amortized Cost Fair Value Due in one year or less \$ 10,239 \$ 10,276 \$ 54 \$ 55 Due after one year to five years 29,105 28,017 Due after five years to ten years 22,175 21,563 Due after ten years 191,473 196,630 Total \$ 252,992 \$ 256,486 \$ 54 \$ 55
+(In Thousands) Amo rtized Cost Fair Value

+Due in one year or less \$ 6,424 \$ 6,465

+Due after one year to five years 43,624 44,746

+Due after five years to ten years 35,637 36,605

+Due after ten years 177,741 189,847

+Total \$ 263,426 \$ 277,663

-Total gross proceeds from sales of securities available for sale were \$13,454,000, \$3,700,000, and \$14,757,000 for 2011, 2010, and 2009, respectively.
-The following table represents gross realized gains and losses on those transactions in addition to impairment charges in 2009 related to the equity and other debt security portfolios:
+Total gross proceeds from sales of securities available for sale were \$48,460,000, \$13,454,000, and \$3,700,000 for 2012, 2011, and 2010, respectively.
+The following table represents gross realized gains and losses on those transactions: